polyaxon/polyaxon/templates/experimentation/projects.md

 ...
 ```

-Upload the to polyaxon to commit this current version.
+Upload the code to polyaxon to commit this current version.

 ```bash
 $ polyaxon upload